 Chances are, you probably haven’t spent a lot of time studying images of Julia Grant.
-But if you have, you’ve probably noticed that nearly all representations of Ulysses S. Grant’s wife were taken or painted from a side profile.
-That’s because Julia was born with a condition called “strabismus,” a disorder—more commonly known as "crossed eyes"—that prevents both eyes from lining up in the same direction.
+But if you have, you may have noticed that nearly all representations of Ulysses S. Grant’s wife (the pair met in 1844 and married in August 1848) were taken or painted from a side profile.
+That’s because Julia was born with a condition called strabismus, a disorder—more commonly known as “crossed eyes”—that prevents both eyes from lining up in the same direction.
 When she was younger, one of the best surgeons in the country offered to perform the simple operation that would fix them.
 Julia wasn’t keen on surgery, however, and declined.

 Decades later, Julia changed her mind.
 “Now that my husband had become so famous I really thought it behooved me to try to look as well as possible,” she explained in her autobiography.